lambducas/folke/docs/user_guide_en.md

-# Folke User Guide
+# User Guide
-A quick guide to get you started.
+A user guide for Folke.

 ## Create new proof
 Press `Ctrl+N` or go to `File > New Proof` to [create an empty proof](runinternalevent://CreateEmptyProof)

 ## Open proof
 Press `Ctrl+O` or go to `File > Open File`.
 Then select the proof you want to open.

+## Open example proof
+Go to `File > Open Example`.
+Then select the example you want to open.

 ## Save proof
 When a proof is edited a dot appears next to the name in its tab.
 Press `Ctrl+S` or